reapp/new-site/source/ui.md

 ```

 As you can see, we're basically loading three different pieces: constants,
 styles, and animations.
-We're also loading the stylesheets file, which
+We're also loading the stylesheets file which
 includes our base.css styles that are used to normalize everything.

 You could easily override each of these steps by adding in new constants,